ComputeCanada/MolModSim/index.md

 ### Workshops

-The MolModSim team offers workshops in the field.
+The MolModSim team offers workshops in the field of molecular sciences.
 Upcoming workshops will be added to [the Alliance's training calendar](https://alliancecan.ca/en/services/advanced-research-computing/technical-support/training-calendar) and announced to our users via email newsletters.